weiwei1206/weiwei1206.github.io/index.md

   - The proposed multi-behavior model significantly outperforms all baselines methods under various settings
   - Submitted a conference paper to WSDM 2022 as the first author

-+ Hypergraph Attentive GNN for Sequential Recommendation with Behavior Heterogeneity Undergraduate Thesis, supervised by Dr. Chao Huang                              Nov.
++ __Hypergraph Attentive GNN for Sequential Recommendation with Behavior Heterogeneity__
+<u>Undergraduate Thesis, supervised by Dr. Chao Huang</u>                              Nov.
 2020 - June 2021
   - Proposed a multi-behavior sequential recommendation model based on hypergraph and used self-attention
 to model the relationship between multiple behaviors for each user
   - Implemented the dynamic timestamp processing module and multi-time granularity hypergraph module